 All students enrolled in any undergraduate, graduate, or advanced academic course or program, on our campus or via Internet-based programs or courses, are considered members of the University community, and are therefore responsible for meeting all of the standards in this code.
+Behavior that takes place on University property, at University events, and behavior occurring off-campus may result in University staff responding through the Student Conduct process.
 Resident students and nearby commuters are also citizens of the City of Waltham or of another municipality within the Commonwealth of Massachusetts-and as citizens, students are responsible to the community of which they are a part.
 The University neither substitutes for nor interferes with regular legal processes, but at the same time holds students accountable to the academic community.
 Therefore, the involvement of a student in a legal proceeding in a civil or criminal court does not free the student from being held responsible for their conduct in a University proceeding.
 If a student is charged in both jurisdictions, the University will proceed with its internal review according to its own timetable.